zahr-eddine-elbouzidi/brain_tumor_detection_transfer_learning_approach/README.md

-# Brain tumor segmentation in MRI images using U-Net
+# Brain tumor segmentation in MRI images using U-Net, U-Net and Attention U-Net with Transfer Learning Approach

 Here, I have implemented a U-Net from the paper ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/pdf/1505.04597.pdf) to segment tumor in MRI images of brain.